 Thoracic outlet syndrome symptoms can vary depending on the type.
-When nerves are compressed, signs and symptoms of neurogenic thoracic outlet syndrome include:
+When nerves are compressed, symptoms of neurogenic thoracic outlet syndrome include:

-Signs and symptoms of venous thoracic outlet syndrome can include:
+Symptoms of venous thoracic outlet syndrome can include:

-Signs and symptoms of arterial thoracic outlet syndrome can include:
+Symptoms of arterial thoracic outlet syndrome can include:

-Thoracic outlet syndrome is usually caused by compression of the nerves or blood vessels in the thoracic outlet, just under your collarbone (clavicle).
+Thoracic outlet syndrome is often caused by compression of the nerves or blood vessels in the thoracic outlet, the area between the neck and shoulder.
 The cause of the compression varies and can include:

 There are several factors that seem to increase the risk of thoracic outlet syndrome, including: